 Netflix is very popular, and for good reason.
-It's simple to use, available no matter your preferred platform, and it's packed full of great content both new and old.
+It's easy to use, packed full of great content both new and old, and is a prime place for catching shows in 4K HDR quality.

 But even though it's so widely adopted, there are still some hidden features to Netflix only a few know about.
 Well, we're going to break open those secrets - so whether you're completely new to Netflix or an avid user, this is how to make the most of your subscription.